-‘Kind’ mother-of-two killed in Brixton Academy crowd surge pictured
+‘Kind’ mother-of-two killed in Brixton Academy crowd surge pictured for first time

 Police have released the first pictures of a woman who died two days after sustaining injuries in a crowd surge outside a concert in south London.

-Rebecca Ikumelo, 33, was one of three people critically injured as fans attempted to gain entry without tickets to a show by Nigerian artist Asake at the O2 Academy in Brixton on Thursday.
+Rebecca Ikumelo, 33, was one of three people critically injured after a crush at a show by Nigerian artist Asake at the O2 Academy in Brixton on Thursday.
+Some fans had attempted to gain entry to the venue without tickets, causing security guards to temporarily lose control of the crowds.

 The Metropolitan Police said Ms Ikumelo, from Newham, east London, had died in hospital on Saturday, while two other women, aged 21 and 23, remained in a critical condition.